Updated on July 1st, 2025

 -

 Seal entry points: Small cracks and holes can invite unwanted insects.
-Learn which pests these openings attract and how to address them in our guide: Holes in your home attract these insects.
+Learn which pests these openings attract and how to address them in Holes in your home attract these insects.

 -

 - Maintain your home: Regular maintenance is crucial for keeping pests at bay, especially during extended absences.
-Find tips for pest-free living—even during extended absences—in our article: Foods that insects like to eat
+Find tips for pest-free living—even during extended absences—in Foods that insects like to eat

 -

 Natural predators: Beneficial insects like aphid lions, assassin bugs and aphid wasps can naturally control pest populations with minimal environmental impact.
 These tiny allies do the hard work for you—no chemicals needed.
-Learn more in these articles: Aphid lions: Garden allies in the fight against pests, Do I want assassin bugs in my garden? and The aphid wasp: The gardener’s secret weapon.
+Learn more in: Aphid lions: Garden allies in the fight against pests, Do I want assassin bugs in my garden? and The aphid wasp: The gardener’s secret weapon.

 - Minimum-risk pesticides: Dr. Killigan's EPA-exempt pesticides are both effective and environmentally friendly, making them a smart choice for eco-conscious gardeners.
 Get practical tips on how to use them in How to use minimum-risk pesticides in your garden.